LukeWood/tiny-pubsub/README.md

 # tiny-pubsub
-tiny-pubsub is a __super__ simple event management package written in javascript with no dependencies.
+tiny-pubsub is a __super__ simple event management package written in javascript with __no dependencies__.

+### You don't need a framework

-right now tiny-pubsub is __854 bytes__.
+Right now tiny-pubsub is __854 bytes__.

-It is written in ES module syntax.
+It handles most of the UI interactions for my game (bulletz.io)[https://bulletz.io].

+I wholeheartedly believe my game is more performant and simple due to the lack of framework.

 # Installation
 ```bash